2026 Mecklenburg-Vorpommern state election

-The 2026 Mecklenburg-Vorpommern state election will be held on 20 September 2026 to elect the 9th Landtag of Mecklenburg-Vorpommern.
+The 2026 Mecklenburg-Vorpommern state election was held on 20 September 2026 to elect the 9th Landtag of Mecklenburg-Vorpommern.
+The 2026 Berlin state election took place on the same day, two weeks after the AfD won the 2026 Saxony-Anhalt state election that potentially mobilised support for the Social Democratic Party (SPD).

+The election had a high voter turnout of 78.1%.
+The Alternative for Germany (AfD) doubled its vote share to 38%, but is not expected to form a government due to the German firewall policy.
+The governing Social Democratic Party (SPD) suffered minor losses, dropping to 35%, while the co-governing The Left and the Greens held on to five seats each and will likely join a red–red–green coalition.
+The Christian Democratic Union (CDU) and the Free Democratic Party (FDP) failed to pass the 5% electoral threshold, losing all their representation.
+The Sahra Wagenknecht Alliance (BSW) also failed to secure any seats.

+In the context of the 2026 Merz government crisis, this was the first time ever that the CDU failed to win any seats in a German state election.
+CDU leader and German chancellor Friedrich Merz called the result disastrous, but vowed to stay on as chancellor.

 Election date

-Under the Constitution of Mecklenburg-Vorpommern, a state election must be held between 58 and 61 months after the start of the legislative period (Article 27, Paragraph 1, Sentence 2).
+Under the Constitution of Mecklenburg-Vorpommern, a state election must be held between 58 and 61 months after the start of the legislative period.
 The 8th Landtag of Mecklenburg-Vorpommern was constituted on 26 October 2021.
-Barring an early dissolution of the parliament, the next election is expected to take place on 20 September 2026, within the permissible window of 30 August to 22 November 2026.
+No early dissolution of the parliament occurred.
+The election date was set to 20 September 2026, within the permissible window of 30 August to 22 November 2026.

 Electoral system

 The Landtag of Mecklenburg-Vorpommern comprises at least 71 seats, with 36 allocated in single-member constituencies via first-past-the-post voting and the rest through closed party lists.
 German citizens aged 16 or older who have resided in the state for at least 37 days are eligible to vote, while those aged 18 or older with at least three months of primary residence in Mecklenburg-Vorpommern can stand for election, unless barred by a final court ruling.
 Seats are distributed using the Hare/Niemeyer method.